bedus-creation/k8-learning/readme.md

+# Kubernetes Learning
+* [x] Hello world application in Kubernetes
+* [x] Build a custom docker image for PHP, nginx application & publish to the docker Hub
+* [x] Write a deployment script for PHP,Nginx & Mysql using the custom docker image build previously
+* [x] Install laravel application and configured to run inside kubernetes clusters
+* [ ] Scale the Laravel application horizontally
+* [ ] Write more advance scaling logic to scale application based on cpu use etc.
+* [ ] Load Test
+* [ ] Scale MySQL database using [Vitess](https://planetscale.com/blog/what-is-vitess)
+* [ ] use redis as session storage and scale it

 ## Pod, Service & Deployment
 A Pod is the smallest deployable unit in Kubernetes.
 It represents a single instance of a running process in your cluster.